 - Pack light!
-Pack everything up, take a twenty-minute walk around the neighborhood, and then decide whether you need that fourth pair of shoes or big bottle of lotion.
-Bring clothes that are versatile in color, occasion, and climate. - Make sure you bring clothes for the season.
-Research the average temperatures, wind, precipitation and climate.
-Remember you are most likely to accumulate clothing and souvenirs.
-Save space when packing. - Photocopy any important documents you'll take with you (itinerary, emergency contact numbers, passport, visa, drivers' license, credit card, immunization record, prescription medication doctors' note, etc.) and carry the copies in a different bag than the one holding the actual documents.
-Leave a second set of all this information with a trusted friend or family member whom you can contact in case yours are lost or stolen. - Small gifts that are unique to your home area to thank host families and friends. - One or two small items that will help you stay calm and connected with home while you're away an photos, a favorite book, running shoes whatever it is that helps you unwind on campus. - If you are taking any electronics, make sure to pack the appropriate adapter and converter for the host country/countries. - Basic medical kit with over-the-counter medications.
-The contents are up to you, but you should definitely include your preferred brand of pain relief and medication for stomach upset and diarrhea.
+Pack everything up, take a twenty-minute walk around the neighborhood, and then decide whether you need that fourth pair of shoes or big bottle of lotion. - Photocopy any important documents you'll take with you (itinerary, emergency contact numbers, passport, visa, drivers' license, credit card, immunization record, prescription medication doctors' note, etc.) and carry the copies in a different bag than the one holding the actual documents.
+Leave a second set of all this information with a trusted friend or family member whom you can contact in case yours are lost or stolen. - Small gifts that are unique to your home area to thank host families and friends. - One or two small items that will help you stay calm and connected with home while you're away an iPod, a favorite book, running shoes whatever it is that helps you unwind on campus. - Basic medical kit with over-the-counter medications.
+The contents are up to you, but should definitely include your preferred brand of pain relief and medication for stomach upset and diarrhea.
 Remember that all drugs must be in their original packaging. - Prescription medications in their original packaging with the prescription label intact.
-Carry a copy of your prescriptions, a note from your doctors, and translations of these documents, if propriate.
+Carry a copy of your prescriptions, a note from your doctors, and translations of these documents, if appropriate.
 You should carry enough medications to last for the duration of your stay.
 Pack all medications in your carry-on luggage. - Extra pair of prescription glasses or contact lenses and contact solution. - Don't bring anything you would hate to lose.
 Leave valuable or expensive jewelry as well as irreplaceable family heirlooms at home.